SV592/Flashcard-App-/README.md

 ## 🛠️ Built With

 - **Frontend**: React Native, providing a cross-platform mobile application experience.
+- **State Management**: React hooks for managing component state.
-- **Local Storage**: Data is stored locally on the device for persistent access to flashcards without an internet connection.
+- **Local Storage**: Data is stored locally on the device using AsyncStorage for persistent access without an internet connection.

 ## 📋 Requirements